davelively14/locorum/README.md

 - DRY refactor
   - phonify in SearchController
   - get_refer in numerous (i.e., ResultCollectionController)
+- Add documentation
+  - project.js especially
+  - Modules (backends not necessary)
+- Errata
+  - Changing href for link to results does not update DOM
 - Limit number of ResultCollection per Search

 ## v1.0 to do list